rust-lang/rust/src/doc/book/traits.md

 [methodsyntax]: method-syntax.html

-Traits are similar, except that we first define a trait with a method signature, then implement the trait for a struct.
-Like this:
+Traits are similar, except that we first define a trait with a method signature, then implement the trait for a type.
+In this example, we implement the trait `HasArea` for `Circle`:

 ```rust
 struct Circle {